Ovarian cancer is when abnormal cells in the ovary begin to grow and divide in an uncontrolled way, and eventually form a growth (tumour).

 How common it is

-In 2015, around 7,300 women were diagnosed with ovarian cancer in the UK.
+Around 7,500 women are diagnosed with ovarian cancer in the UK each year.
 This makes ovarian cancer the 6th most common cancer in women.